webplatform/docs-wpd/Creating_API_pages/index.md

 Also, '''do not check''' the '''Use page title''' or '''Print all subpages''' boxes.

+====Topic clusters====

+The only articles that should appear in summary table (described previously) are API_Object pages.
+If you want to generate a list of related topics (or articles), the place to do that is in the '''See also''' section, in the '''Topic clusters'''.

 ====Main Content section====

 The API listing page provides a broad description of the API.
 If there are further sub divisions of the API, include them as sub headings.
 This preserves the API's design - as it is described on w3.org - and allows the content to respond to search effectively.
 The main content field for the WebRTC API page (apis/webrtc) would look like the following: